jspv/homebridge-sqs/README.md

 The message on the queue is expected to be in the format of:

-{ "datetime" : "TIMESTAMP, "message" : "actual message"}
+{ "datetime" : "TIMESTAMP", "message" : "actual message"}

 Where TIMESTAMP is in ISO8601 format in GMT.